twitter/scoot/bazel/README.md

 1. Start up a scheduler, apiserver, and workerserver
 2. Upload the request Command (argv and env) to the apiserver via the CAS API
 3. Upload the request input directory to the apiserver via fs_util/CAS API
+5. Upload the request Action (references Command and input) to the apiserver via the CAS API
-4. Schedule the request on the scheduler via the Execution API
+5. Schedule the request on the scheduler via the Execution API
-5. Get results of the request from the scheduler via the Longrunning API
+6. Get results of the request from the scheduler via the Longrunning API

 1:
 ```sh